tatsuya-koyama/MrWARP-clone/README.md

     $ sh build_flash11.sh

 * This command generates build/MrWARP.swf file.
-  You can play it on your web browser installed FlashPlayer11.
+  You can play it on your web browser with FlashPlayer11.

 * To debug it from terminal, execute this script: